Roles: UI/UX Designer

 Have a pay by cash option to work well in the GCC

-Option to contact driver once order is confirmed
+Option to contact driver once the order is confirmed

 Receive push notifications on truck locations and offers or events